Riemann surfaces of second kind and effective finiteness theorems

+Recall that for an arbitrary point $q\in X$ the free homotopy class of an element $e$ of the fundamental group $\pi_1(X,q)$ can be identified with the conjugacy class of elements of $\pi_1(X,q)$ containing $e$ and is denoted by $\widehat{e}$.
+Notice that for $e_0\in \pi_1(X,q_0)$ and a curve $\alpha$ in $X$ with initial point $q_0$ and terminating point $q$ the free homotopy classes of $e_0$ and of $e={\rm Is}_{\alpha}(e_0)$ coincide, i.e. $\widehat{e}=\widehat{e}_0$.
 Consider a simple smooth relatively closed curve $L$ in $X$.
 We will say that a free homotopy class of curves $\widehat {e_0}$ intersects $L$ if each representative of $\widehat{e_0} $ intersects $L$.
 Choose an orientation of $L$.
 The intersection number of $\widehat {e_0}$ with the oriented curve $L$ is the intersection number with $L$ of some (and, hence, of each) smooth loop representing $\widehat {e_0}$ that intersects $L$ transversally.
 This intersection number is the sum of the intersection numbers over all intersection points.
-The intersection number at an intersection point equals $+ 1$ if the orientation determined by the tangent vector to $L$ followed by the tangent vector to the curve representing $\widehat {e_0}$ is the orientation of $X$, and equals $-1$ otherwise.
+The intersection number at an intersection point equals $+ 1$ if the orientation determined by the tangent vector to the curve representing $\widehat {e_0}$ followed by the tangent vector to $L$ is the orientation of $X$, and equals $-1$ otherwise.